What is Data Lineage?

 The demand for real-time insights has never been greater.
 Teams can leverage end-to-end data lineage tools to enhance their workflows in several impactful ways:

-1. Data Modeling
+1. Data Modernization Planning

-During data migration projects, where data is moved to new storage systems or new software solutions are introduced, understanding data locations and lifecycles becomes parmount.
+During data modernization projects, where data is moved to the cloud or new software solutions are introduced, understanding data locations and lifecycles becomes paramount.
 Data lineage offers a detailed view of how data has evolved within the organization, helping teams plan carefully for system migrations or upgrades.
+This efficient approach speeds up the transition to the cloud and provides ways to optimize the data system by archiving or purging outdated data.

 3. Compliance Assurance

-Data lineage tools empower organizations to efficiently address compliance challenges, as failing to comply can be both resource-intensive and costly.
+Data lineage tools empower organizations to efficiently address compliance challenges, as failing to comply can be resource-intensive and costly.

 4. Impact Analysis

 Data lineage tools offer insights into the potential impact of business changes, especially for downstream reporting.
-For instance, if a data element's name changes, data lineage helps leaders understand the potential effects on dashboards and users relying on that reporting.
-Additionally, data lineage assesses the impact of data errors across the organization, tracing them to their origins.
-This facilitates improvements in data processing and effective communication with relevant teams to address issues.
+For instance, if a data element's name changes, data lineage helps leaders understand the effects on dashboards and users relying on that reporting.

 What to Look For in Data Lineage Tools